kolenaIO/kolena/docs/automations/extract-image-metadata.md

 ### Symmetry

 **Symmetry** measures the level of horizontal symmetry in an image by comparing the left and right halves.
 The value ranges from 0 to 1, with 1 indicating perfect symmetry.
-This can highlight any behavioural differences in data that is more symmetrical in nature.
+This can highlight any behavioral differences in data that is more symmetrical in nature.

 $$